 Mis-selling's often systemic - in other words, it was part of the standard sales or marketing pitch to sell incorrectly - so it's still worth trying.
 The lender has responsibility to give full details, so is expected to have more evidence.
 The bank may know it was likely all customers were mis-sold during a specific period.

 If it won't settle it, make a complaint to the Financial Ombudsman Service.
-This independent service settles disputes between financial companies and their customers.
-It's completely free, and will decide if your reclaim should be paid.

 Contact the company who provides the card - it may refer you to the debt collection agency if it has your files.